chirpy2291/CarCrudApp/README.md

 Car CRUD App - Spring Boot

+<b>PROBLEM STATEMENT</b>

+Implement Microservice using Spring Boot & RestFul Architecture style.

+For below Bean class, with following fields public class Car {
+       private String carName;
+       private Integer carId;
+       private double price;
+                             private String model;
+private Integer yearOfManufacture;
+private String fuelType; (possible values PETROL/DIESEL/ELECTRIC) }

+1. Microservice with CRUD operations to create Car.
+2. Create appropriate layers.
+3. Write custom validations such that
+a)	car name should not contain spaces and special characters.
+b)	car should not be more than 15 years old
+4. Enable Caching at Service Layer and demonstrate it for the same Car Service Layer
+5. Get car review from `.
+Add circuit breaker pattern
+6. Add JUnit Test cases including integration tests

 <b>HOW TO USE:</b>

 Build the application by skipping test cases(jUnits are yet to be completed), as there are some bugs in JUnits ,need to be fixed<EntityManagerFactory issue>.